 Vitiligo appears on all parts of the body.
-Most often on areas exposed to the sun as this is the area most likely to be damaged.
-Likewise, on area that have folds such as elbows and knees.
-Another area affected is skin around eyes, nostrils and genital areas.
+Most often on areas exposed to the sun as this is the area most likely to be damaged by outside elements.
+Likewise, on area that are joint areas, such as hands, feet, elbows and knees.
+Other areas affected is the areas around the eyes, nostrils and genital areas.

 How we get our skin tone